Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Discord's AvangionQ#9279 for testing older versions.

-Lots of people from the Slay The Spire Discord's modding channel for pointing stuff from this mod to improve/polish/buff/nerf, check the "suggestion from discord" tag in the Issues to see specifics.
+Lots of people from the Slay The Spire Discord's modding channel for pointing stuff from this mod to improve/polish/buff/nerf, check the "suggestion from discord" tag in the Issues to see most of the specifics.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.